Loading...

 Mental health conditions, such as anxiety disorders, depression, or post-traumatic stress disorder (PTSD), can significantly impact test performance.
 Accommodations may involve extended time, private testing environments, or the availability of mental health support during the exam.

 Chronic health conditions, such as autoimmune disorders, epilepsy, or diabetes, can affect energy levels, concentration, or physical well-being.
-Accommodations may include medication or medical monitoring breaks, access to necessary medical equipment, or modified scheduling.
+AAMC MCAT accommodations may include medication or medical monitoring breaks, access to necessary medical equipment, or modified scheduling.

 It’s important to note that these are just examples, and many other medical conditions may be eligible for MCAT accommodations.
 Each accommodation request is assessed individually, considering the specific impact of the state on the individual’s test-taking abilities.